 You know, the headnotes maintained by West that are filled with blurbs about legal principles.

-Anyway, I’m at the Fifth Circuit law library (availing myself of their West books, and the free wifi), and I was reminded of something about the digests that’s really strange.
+Anyway, I’m at the Fifth Circuit Law Library (availing myself of their West books and the free wifi), and I was reminded of something about the digests that’s really strange.

 The digests have a convention about how they’re written that encourages lawyers to write long-winded sentences.

 That’s probably one factor, although I’m sure there are many others (including an unhealthy obsession with “accuracy”).